-Frequent sun exposure sometimes inflames the skin, leaving it painful and red.
-This condition can be alleviated by applying almond oil.
+Frequent sun exposure sometimes inflames the skin, leaving it red and painful.
+Apply almond oil to alleviate this condition.
 The oil lightens the undesired tan and red patches on the skin secondary to sun exposure.
 Moreover, almond oil also remove bags and dark circles under the eyes.

 Sweet almond oil relieves eczema and psoriasis

 Eczema marks a long-term condition affecting the skin.
 It occurs as a result of a hypersensitivity reaction, causing the skin to overreact to certain triggers like fabrics, dyes, soaps, and other irritants.
 It renders the skin red, peeling, cracked, inflamed, pus-filled, or blistered.
-Whereas, Psoriasis is marked by a thick patch of white scales on the skin.
+Psoriasis, on the other hand, appears as a thick patch of white scales on the skin.
 It is a chronic autoimmune condition that causes the overproduction of skin cells.
 The skin becomes red and inflamed, causing severe itching.